ThatXliner/ret/README.rst

 Also, ``Ret`` relies on the (slow) python regex engine.

-What about sed?
+What about sed? or awk?
 ~~~~~~~~~~~~~~~~
 Sed is for find-and-replacing streams.
 Ret's different.
-But together, you can do some powerful things
+But together, you can do some powerful things.
+Awk is actually pretty as well if you learned it.

 Feel free to contribute!